Course Lists & Information

 Contract Services training includes the introductory "A" — General Safety course, which covers such topics as injury and illness prevention, personal protection equipment, lifting safety, and hazard communication, and harassment prevention training ("HP1" or "HP2"), which assists individuals to identify behaviors that create or contribute to unlawful harassment, discrimination and retaliation.

-Upon course completion, the individual is issued a Passcard in which his/her training is recorded.
-Individuals are encouraged to show their Passcard to current and prospective industry employers.
-Additionally, once an individual completes the "A" course and harassment prevention training, and has qualified for any roster or training list, he/she is then eligible to take other courses, which impart safety information that is generic to all trades, and/or courses which offer both lecture and experiential instruction about a specific craft or technique, as well as the relevant safety issues.
+Once an individual completes the "A" course and harassment prevention training, and has qualified for any roster or training list, they are then eligible to take other courses, which impart safety information that is generic to all trades, and/or courses which offer both lecture and experiential instruction about a specific craft or technique, as well as the relevant safety issues.

 All IATSE and Basic Crafts individuals who are listed (with all information current) on either the Industry Experience Roster or the Television Commercial Roster are eligible to participate in Contract Services training.
 In the event that an individual works in a job classification which does not have a Roster listing, the individual must meet certain minimum employment experience in the industry.
 Enrollment is based on a first-come, first-served basis.